GeoffPidcock/llmeme/README.md

 ## Journal

 ### Initial Scope
-- [ ] Prototype prompts using a variety of LLMs and an open dataset of memes - WIP
+- [/] Prototype prompts using a variety of LLMs and an open dataset of memes - WIP
-- [ ] Deploy a streamlit demo using a cloud service called maven
+- [/] Deploy a gradio demo using a cloud service called modal
 - [ ] Evaluate the performance of the prompts using a test database, human annotation, stretch LLM as a judge
 - [ ] Create tests for the prompts (using pytest)
 - [ ] Incorporate CI/CD using github actions